openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

 The key use cases we need to cover:

 - CRUD for services and endpoints
-- retrieving the endpoints of a given service, and/or with a given facing service
+- Retrieving an endpoint URL by service, region, and interface

 #### List services: `GET /services`